Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/Initial_Conditions/Snow_related_parameters.rst

 	:Requirement:
 		Optional
 	:Description:
-		Initial amount of liquid water in the snow on evergreen trees
+		Initial amount of liquid water in the snow on evergreen trees `EveTr`
 	:Configuration:
-		to fill
+		The recommended values can be found from `SUEWS_Snow.txt`

 .. option:: SnowWaterDecTrState